 As discussed above, the benefits to U-NII technology of achieving a contiguous band of spectrum are tremendous.
 Therefore, the examination of the U-NII-2B band must be undertaken, even though the challenges identified in the NTIA report raise new and novel sharing issues.
 From that report, we know that there are incumbent users consisting of ground-based, air, and ship-borne radar from a variety of agencies (DoD, Coast Guard, NASA, NOAA, DoE).
 There are Spaceborne Altimeter Radar Systems as well as US government use of Canadian Earth Exploration Satellite Systems.
 There is telemetry for unmanned airborne vehicles by several agencies, and non-federal users as well.
 IEEE 802.11agrees with the NTIA report that additional study is needed and agrees with NTIA characterization of mitigation techniques known today.
 More information will need to be known in order for the commercial industry to put forward potential sharing ideas.
 We look forward to reviewing the NTIA report on this issue.

 For the time being, IEEE 802.11 agrees with the Notice that if the band can be opened for sharing, then logically the technical rules should adopt Section 15.407.
 This will ensure that all of the U-NII-2 bands operate under a common technical framework, and will facilitate the use of devices that have broad channelization.
+IEEE 802.11 opposes, however, the imposition of a new out-of-channel emissions limit for outdoor equipment of -41dBm/MHz.
+Such a restrictive rule would adversely affect the utility of 802.11 outdoor operations, and should not be imposed at this time, and particularly in advance of specific proposals about how 802.11 commercial Wi-Fi could successfully share with 802.11p.

-IX.
 Conclusion